Investment Banking Accounting Interview Questions: Three-Statement Linkage and Scenario Walk-Throughs

 Scenario Walk-Through: £10M Inventory Write-Down

-Income Statement: An impairment charge of £10M hits the IS.
-At a 25% tax rate, net income falls by £7.5M.
+| Income Statement | Impairment charge of £10M.
+At 25% tax, net income falls by £7.5M. |

 Common Follow-Up Questions